ztachip/ztachip/Documentation/tensor_programmer_guide.md

 Data types are specified as first qualifier of the tensor.

 Below is an example of tensor transfer in UINT8 format.

 ```
 int fmt=DP_DATA_TYPE_UINT8;
 >(fmt)PCORE[0].THREAD[0:2].myclass::myfunc.var[0:3] <= (fmt)PAD(0xff) DDR(p,100,2,2)[0][0:2][0:3];
 ```

-## 6. Tensor operator execution
+## Tensor operator execution

 Tensor operators are functions defined in PCORE programs.

 These functions operate on tensors allocated within PCORE memory space.

-Input and results associated with tensor operators are then transfered to/from PCORE memory space to/from external DDR or sratch-pad memory space by TensorEngine under the instructions of MCORE program.
+Input and results associated with tensor operators are then transfered to/from PCORE memory space to/from external DDR or sratch-pad memory space by TensorEngine under the instructions of tensor program.

-### 6.1 Syntax
+### Syntax

 Example below invokes a tensor operator exe of class convolution defined in corresponding PCORE program